cb-davidelliott/couchmovies-demo/README.md

 Please allow a full minute for the environment to start.

 ### Running the tweet feeder
-When it is time, you can start the tweet feeder with the following command (run from the same demo dir)...
+When called for in the script, you can start the tweet feeder with the following command (run from the same demo dir)...

 ```
 docker-compose exec couchabse startFeeder